Deepfake-Enabled Fraud: How It Works, Red Flags, and How to Detect It

 Which regulations cover Deepfake-Enabled Fraud

-In the United States, the Bank Secrecy Act and FinCEN's Customer Identification Program rules under 31 CFR Part 1020 require financial institutions to verify customer identity at account opening.
-FinCEN's 2024 advisory made explicit that institutions must assess whether video-based CIP controls are sufficient against synthetic media.
+In the United States, the Bank Secrecy Act and FinCEN's Customer Identification Program rules under 31 CFR Part 1020 require institutions to verify customer identity at account opening, and FinCEN's 2024 advisory made explicit that institutions must assess whether video-based CIP controls are sufficient against synthetic media.
 Failure to adapt is treated as a CIP deficiency under examination.
+A confirmed deepfake fraud attempt is itself a reportable event, and the SAR narrative must document the attack vector, the specific detection signals, and any accounts linked to the attempt.

-In the UK, the Financial Conduct Authority expects firms to maintain fraud controls that keep pace with evolving attack methods under Consumer Duty obligations and the Payment Services Regulations 2017.
+In the United Kingdom, the Financial Conduct Authority expects firms to maintain fraud controls that keep pace with evolving attack methods under Consumer Duty obligations and the Payment Services Regulations 2017, and its 2023 guidance on remote verification calls out AI-generated document risk directly.
+The Economic Crime and Corporate Transparency Act 2023 strengthened identity verification requirements for company registration, partly in response to synthetic identity fraud in corporate filings.

 How FluxForce detects Deepfake-Enabled Fraud